 Equity Release Options

-The 2 main types of equity release loan in Dec 2021 are a lifetime mortgage and a home reversion plan.
+The 2 most common equity release loan types in Dec 2021 are a lifetime mortgage and a home reversion plan.
 It’s essential to understand the details of both plans to decide which works best for you.
 Both have drawdown and lump sum options.

 How does equity release work with a home reversion scheme and a lifetime mortgage?